ethicalhackingplayground/ethicalhackingplayground/README.md

 ### Hi there 👋

-**ethicalhackingplayground/ethicalhackingplayground** has lot's of cool tools to be used for bughunting 🔥
+**ethicalhackingplayground** has lot's of cool tools to be used for bughunting 🔥

 - 🔭 I’m currently working on erebus which is a tool similar to nuclei.
 - 💬 Ask me about anything related to websecurity and I can help.